macloo/form-processor/README.md

 3. [choose_and_read.html](https://macloo.github.io/form-processor/choose_and_read.html) takes your form answers and writes a paragraph, sort of like **Mad Libs**, in the floated-right `div`.
 It uses version 5 of the processor script. *This is a fun one to try.*

-4. [quiz_version.html](https://macloo.github.io/form-processor/quiz_version.html) uses version 7 of the processor script.
+4. [quiz_version.html](https://macloo.github.io/form-processor/quiz_version.html) (updated 10/27/18 for ES6) uses version 8 of the processor script.
 Here it treats the form like a **quiz** and tells you what you did and did not answer correctly.
-For this to work, you must go into the script for processor_v7.js and write the name-value pair for each correct answer.
+For this to work, you must go into the script for processor_v8_gist.js and write the name-value pair for each correct answer.
 Checkboxes and multiple-select elements are handled as arrays.

 5. [shoes.html](https://macloo.github.io/form-processor/shoes.html) uses almost the same script; its name is processor_v7_shoes.js.
 It has a different set of name-value pairs, and if you compare it to processor_v7.js you'll probably understand how that is done.
 It acts like the form is a quiz even though it isn't, really.